cdapio/hydrator-plugins/transform-plugins/docs/ValueMapper-transform.md

 Description
 -----------
 Value Mapper is a transform plugin that maps string values of a field in the input record to mapping value using mapping dataset.

-Mappings are usually stored in KeyValue dataset.
-Value Mapper provides you a simple alternative for manipulating the input data by using mapping dataset
+Mappings for the values are usually stored in a key-value dataset.
+The ValueMapper transform provides a simple method for manipulating input data, both a field and its values, using a mapping.

 Use Case
 --------
-Suppose, If you want to replace language codes in the input record field to language description.
+One use is to replace language codes in the input record field with an appropriate language description:
-     **Source Field name:** language_code
+     **Source field name:** language_code
      **Target field name:** language_desc
-     **Mappings, Source / Target:** DE/German, ES/Spanish, EN/English, etc.
+     **Mappings, source to target:** DE/German, ES/Spanish, EN/English

+This will replace the source column *language_code* with the target column *language_desc*, replacing values found in the source field using the mappings ("DE" to "German", "ES" to "Spanish", and so on.)

 Properties
 ----------
-**mapping:** Defines mapping of source field to target field and mapping table name for the specified source field.
+**mapping:** A comma-separated list that defines the mapping of a source field to a target field and the mapping table name for looking up values.
-Contains three fields separated by ":" as **source field, mapping table name, target field**.
+Contains three fields separated by a colon (":") as the source field, the mapping table name, and the target field:

+         <source-field>:<mapping-table-name>:<target-field>

-Here **source field** support only of STRING type.
+Note: **source field** supports only STRING types.

-**defaults:** Contains a key value pair of source field and its default value in case if the source field value is NULL/EMPTY or if the mapping value is not present.
-If no default value has been provided, then the source field value will be mapped to target field.
-Value accepted is of STRING NULLABLE type only.
+**defaults:** A comma-separated list that contains key-value pairs of a source field and its default value for cases where the source field value is either null or empty or if the mapping value is not present.
+If a default value has not been provided, the source field value will be mapped to the target field.
+Only STRING NULLABLE type values are accepted.
+Example: <source field>:<defaultValue>

 Example
 -------
-Suppose user takes the input data(employee details) through stream and wants to apply value mapper transform plugin on designation field
+As an example, take employee details as input data through a stream and then apply the ValueMapper transform on the *designation* field in the input data.

-Plugin JSON Representation will be:
+The plugin JSON Representation will be:

     {
         "name": "ValueMapper",